 Would you be able to define the term physiotherapy?
 No?
 Well, you’re not alone!
 In fact, roughly 80 percent of the general public does not know what this term means.
 So, what is physiotherapy and how does it differ from physical therapy?
 Continue reading to learn more about physiotherapy vs. physical therapy.

-Physiotherapy Vs. Physical Therapy: Is there A Difference?
+Physiotherapy Vs. Physical Therapy: Is There A Difference?

-Physiotherapy Vs. Physical Therapy
+Physiotherapy Vs. Physical Therapy: Breaking Down the Misconceptions

 Types of Therapies Used